PROSITE logo

 1. General structure

-2. Data file structure
+2. Documentation file structure

-1. Structure of an entry
+1. Structure of a data entry

 2. Example of a pattern entry